 Emissions from oil transportation using oil tankers are a function of vessel design, technology, condition of the ship and operational mode such as speed.

 DHT reports in accordance with IMO’s Data Collection System its carbon intensity metric, referred to as Annual Efficiency Ratio (AER).
 It reports the AER data to each vessel’s relevant Flag State who issues a Certificate of Compliance and transfers the data to IMO’s Ship Fuel Consumption Database.
 IMO includes the data in its annual report to its Marine Environment Protection Committee (MEPC).
-In the below table you will find both the Annual Efficiency Ratio and Energy Efficiency Operational Index (EEOI) of DHT’s fleet.
-The EEOI is a tool to monitor the energy efficiency of each vessel in the fleet at work, and is calculated as follows:
+The Energy Efficiency Operational Index (EEOI) is another tool to monitor the energy efficiency of each vessel in the fleet at work.
+In the below table you will find both the AER and EEOI for the DHT fleet.
+These are calculated as follows:

 * Based on conversion factors provided by IMO